KevKevR/PA1attempt/README.md

 The view camera initially centers its focus onto the origin point (0, 0, 0).
 Additional camera and display properties can be found in the **Display/Camera** section.
 The camera moves in first person view tradition.
 Further details on how to move it are found in the **Camera Controls** section.
 Rendering mode can change between triangles, lines and points.
 Controls found in **Rendering Controls** section.

+Moreover, the program includes a 3x3x3 Rubik's cube textured with 4 puzzle themes to be solved: programming language logos, abstract colors, music and sports.
+Controls to manipulate the Rubik's cube are found in **Rubik's Cube Controls** section.
+The cube is impacted by lighting and shadows, which were implemented previously in Assignment 2.
+In addition, there is a pausable/resetable timer which keeps track of elapsed time.
+It is displayed in a green timex digital font in the format "HH-MM-SS-DD" (hours, minutes, seconds, second decimals).
+Controls for the timer are found in the **Timer Controls** section.

 Display/Camera
 ----